vispy/vispy-website/modern-gl.rst

 We just created a CPU buffer with 4 vertices, each of them having a ``position`` (3 floats for x,y,z coordinates) and a ``color`` (4 floats for red, blue, green and alpha channels).
-Note that we explicitely chose to have 3 coordinates for ``position`` but we may have chosen to have only 2 if were to work in two-dimensions only.
+Note that we explicitly chose to have 3 coordinates for ``position`` but we may have chosen to have only 2 if were to work in two-dimensions only.
 Same holds true for ``color``.
 We could have used only 3 channels (r,g,b) if we did not want to use transparency.
 This would save